sonic2kk/steamtinkerlaunch/README.md

 ##### Custom Proton Autoupdate Requester
-If a newer minor version for the currently used custom Proton is available and `CHECKPROTON` is either `1` or `2` (see [Custom Proton Autoupdate](#Custom-Proton-Autoupdate) a Requester will pope up, giving the option to either
+If a newer minor version for the currently used custom Proton is available and `CHECKPROTON` is either `1` or `2` (see [Custom Proton Autoupdate](#Custom-Proton-Autoupdate) a Requester will pop up, giving the option to either
 - skip the update
 - only download and extract the new custom proton version
 - download, extract and immediately use the new custom proton version for the current game